Diego Maradona: Death

-On 2 November 2020, Maradona was admitted to a hospital in La Plata, supposedly for psychological reasons.
-A representative of the ex-footballer said his condition was not serious.
+On 2 November 2020, Maradona was admitted to a hospital in La Plata, sent by his doctor for anemia, dehydration, depression, and for not being willing to eat; however, his condition was said to be not serious.
 A day later, he underwent emergency brain surgery to treat a subdural hematoma.
-He was released on 12 November after successful surgery and was supervised by doctors as an outpatient.
-On 25 November, at the age of 60, Maradona suffered cardiac arrest and died in his sleep at his home in Dique Luján, Buenos Aires Province, Argentina.
+On 6 November, he was sedated after suffering from "withdrawal symptoms from alcohol dependency".
+He was released on 12 November and was supervised by doctors as an outpatient.
+On 25 November 2020, Maradona suffered cardiac arrest and died in his sleep at his home in Dique Luján, Buenos Aires Province, Argentina.

+An autopsy confirmed that he did not have any alcohol or narcotic drugs in his body at the time of death.
+However, it did confirm that his kidneys and liver were damaged and that his heart weighed almost twice that of a normal heart and was completely covered in fat and blood clots.
+A medical board described the care of Maradona after he was discharged from the hospital as "inadequate, deficient and reckless".
+He was in a "prolonged agonizing period" for 12 hours before his death and was not monitored.
+As a result, seven health professionals were charged with simple homicide; the trial was set for March 2026, although it was later postponed to 14 April 2026.
+Following a mistrial which resulted in the original legal proceedings being voided in May 2025, a second criminal trial would begin as scheduled on 14 April 2026.

 Maradona's coffin – draped in Argentina's national flag and three Maradona number 10 shirts (Argentinos Juniors, Boca Juniors and Argentina) – lay in state at the Presidential Palace, the Casa Rosada, with mourners filing past his coffin.
 On 26 November, Maradona's wake, which was attended by tens of thousands of people, was cut short by his family as his coffin was relocated from the rotunda of the Presidential Palace after fans took over an inner courtyard and also clashed with police.
 The same day, a private funeral service was held and Maradona was buried next to his parents at the Jardín de Bella Vista cemetery in Bella Vista, Buenos Aires.